-The Alabama African-American Civil Rights Heritage Sites Consortium (managed by the Birmingham Civil Rights Institute) is a collaboration among 20 historic places of worship, lodging and civic engagement that played significant roles in the African-American struggle for freedom.
-While recent history focuses on the Civil Rights Movement of the 1950s and 1960s, these institutions have been dedicated to improving the quality of black life since Reconstruction.
+Our key to success is working with The Alabama African American Civil Rights Heritage Sites Consortium, Inc. The consortium is a collaboration among 20 historic places of worship, lodging and civic engagement that played significant roles in the African American struggle for freedom.
+While recent history focuses on the Civil Rights Movement of the 1950s and 1960s, these institutions have been dedicated to improving the quality of Black life since Reconstruction.

-The Consortium sites are sustained through the passion, commitment and herculean efforts of dedicated volunteers who are committed to preserving not only these historic properties but their important stories.
-Taken together, these sites provide a historical, social and cultural context for the movement that changed our state, nation and world.
-Moving forward, the Consortium will work with each site to assure that its legacy is preserved for today and future generations.
+The Consortium sites have been preserved through the passion, commitment and herculean efforts of dedicated volunteers who are committed to saving, not only these historic properties, but their important stories.
+Taken together, these sites provide a historical, social and cultural context for the movement that changed our state, nation, and world.
+Moving forward, the Consortium will continue its work to assure that this legacy is preserved for today and future generations.